beginning of content

 How is osteomyelitis treated?

 Acute osteomyelitis is usually treated with antibiotics for at least 3 to 6 weeks.
-At first, you will need antibiotics intravenously (IV - through a vein), and later as oral tablets, your symptoms improve.
+At first, you will need antibiotics intravenously (IV - through a vein), and later as oral tablets, when your symptoms improve.

 Care at home